hollyhudson/howto_guides/yubikey_ssh.md

 ssh-add -l
 ```

-If you see the key you just created, then everything worked.
+If you see the key you just created (`cardno:` should be followed by the number printed on the back of your Yubikey), then everything worked.
 We can now export the public key and copy wherever we need it.
 Important point:  you can only export the key ONCE.
 So.. make copies, back them up, whatever you need to do.

 Ok, remember when I told to you take note of your key ID?
 We're going to use it now (don't type the brackets):